dvessel/retroarch-shortcuts/README.md

 Last argument should point to the directory where the shortcut.app will be created.
 Defaults to the current working directory.

-Set CPU architectures:
-  --force-arch        force the architecture to match the core.
-This independent
-                      of Rosetta mode set for RetroArch.

 Custom templates:
   -t, --template      path/to/template-folder